NDHU Department of Computer Science and Information Engineering: Undergraduate

 NDHU CSIE offer the Bachelor of Science (B.S.) in Computer Science and Information Engineering.
 The department also offers one 5-year bachelors/masters programs: Bachelor of Science/Master of Science (B.S./M.S.) in Computer Science and Information Engineering and sponsors a minor in computer science available to all NDHU students.

 Graduate

-NDHU CSIE offers one Ph.D. and two M.S. programs, and provides double degrees and minor jointly with all academic institutions in NDHU.
+NDHU CSIE offers one Ph.D. and three M.S. programs, and provides double degrees and minor jointly with all academic institutions in NDHU.